Skip to main content

 • Evidence rating: SUGGESTIVE

 • Basis: The Urantia Book directly documents the Sangik origin of modern humanity in a single Badonan family at UB 64:6.1-3.
-African traditional religions preserve the monogenetic-origin pattern consistently across the continent.
-Modern population genetics independently confirms sub-Saharan African origin and monogenetic structure.
-The specific timeline and geographic location differ between the UB and modern genetics, accounting for the SUGGESTIVE rather than STRONG rating; the shared structural claim of single-family origin is the substance of the mapping.
+African traditional religions consistently preserve the monogenetic origin pattern across the continent.
+Modern population genetics independently confirms sub-Saharan African origin and a monogenetic structure.
+The timeline and geography differ between the Urantia Book and modern genetics, which is why the rating is SUGGESTIVE rather than STRONG.
+The shared structural claim of single-family origin is the substance of the mapping.

 Related Decoder Articles